PhillHenry/TheBigDataSpace/hugo/content/posts/hilbert.md

 <br/>
 <br/>
 <img style="float: right; padding: 10px 10px 10px 13px" src="../hilbert_2d.png"  width="400" title="Sparse Hilbert Curve" alt="Sparse Hilbert Curve" >
 The jumps between adjacent data points is less extreme in Hilbert curves.
-You can see this by-eye if look at a slightly larger space code <a href="https://github.com/PhillHenry/MathematicalPlayground/blob/master/graphics/hilbert_2d.py">here</a>:
+You can see this by-eye if we look at a slightly larger space code <a href="https://github.com/PhillHenry/MathematicalPlayground/blob/master/graphics/hilbert_2d.py">here</a>:
 <br/>
 <br/>
 Typically, the jumps between data points are never more than a couple of positions (average of 1.433).